 Project Scheduling: Optimizing the Schedule

 Too many project managers control the sequence of tasks in their projects using the start and finish dates.
 They should use project scheduling software with predecessor relationships.
 For example, these relationships tell the software that Task B can’t start until Task A is finished.
 Or that Task A and Task B must finish at the same time.
 Entering start and finish dates wastes an enormous amount of time during the original creation of the schedule and every week after that.
 Project managers who don’t use project scheduling software with predecessor relationship spend hours updating their schedules and changing all the start and finish dates.
 Even worse, the schedules they create with this fixed date technique almost always have longer durations than they should.
-However, project managers can experience these problems in project scheduling software like Microsoft Project® or Primavera®.
+However, project managers can experience these problems in project scheduling software like Microsoft Project®.
 This happens if they use start and finish dates to control the sequence of tasks rather than using predecessor relationships.

 Dynamically Scheduled Projects Make the PM More Efficient